Keșco

-The House of Keșco (Cheșco/Keșcu/Cheșcu) (Кешко; Keshko, Cheșcu), was an ancient Moldavian Boyar noble family whose members held significant positions in Moldavia and later in the Russian Empire and Romania.
-Most notable member was Natalia Keshko, who in the second half of the 19th century became the first modern Queen of Serbia.
+The House of Keșco or Cheșco/Keșcu/Cheșcu (Кешко; Keshko, Cheșcu), was the name of an ancient Moldavian boyar (noble) family whose members held significant positions in Moldavia and later in the Russian Empire and Romania.
+Most notable member was Natalia Keshko, who became first modern Queen of Serbia.

-Origin
+History

-According to historian Johann Svoboda, the family had its roots in Russia, where members first appeared in 1097 as Knyazen in the Principality of Kiev.
-He stated that the family descended from the Rurik dynasty, in particular from Wassilko, Prince of Rostov (1209–1238), which is the more widely accepted version of the family’s ancestry.
-According to some other sources, the family descends from members of the Byzantine imperial House of Komnenos who managed to escape after the Ottoman conquest of Constantinople and eventually settled in Southern Russia.
+According to historian Johann Svoboda, the family had its roots in Kievan Rus, where members of the family appeared in 1097 as Knyazen in the Principality of Kiev.
+According to him, the family has descended from the Rurik dynasty, in particular from the Wassilko, Prince of Rostov (1209–1238).